“What’s a Nice Kid Like You Doing at Home on a School Day?”

 Of all the questions people have asked us about keeping our children “out of school,” the main one is, “What about socialization?”
 I believe it is important to realize that Laura Ingall’s parents never worried about her and her sisters being “under socialized.”
 They were concerned about character development.
 Socialization is a modern term dreamed-up by modern psychologists and we might do well at least to ask some questions about it.

 To begin with, to whom do you want your child socialized?
 To other five year olds… or to you?
 From whom will your child best learn manners, kindness, self-control, when to be quiet, when to be assertive?
 In other words, from whom will he best learn maturity and good character?
 The cultural wisdom of our day says to let the child spend the majority of his time with peers.
 Peer relationships become the main course of life, with family being served-up as an extra dish on the side.
-Homeshcoolers think these portions should be reversed.
+Homeshcoolers think these portions should be reversed, especially in the early years.

 There’s a whole slew of psychologists (with all their PhD’s intact) who say the opposite of what you tend to hear on Good Morning America or read in Redbook.
 Maximize family time (in quantity as well as quality), minimize time with peers and you help create independent thinkers who know who they are.
 The key idea is to avoid “peer dependency,” i.e., the inability to think for oneself.
 We complain about teenagers being peer dependent yet we have actually bred them that way.
 We have socialized them primarily to their peers from the earliest age onward, and then we wonder why family values take a back seat so swiftly and easily when those teen years hit.
 We’re hyper for them to “fit in” for the first ten years of their life, and then it is we who pull the switch-a-roo and say, “don’t you dare fit in” now that fitting in involves fooling around with alcohol or drugs or sexual promiscuity.
 We have changed, not them.

-On that initial radio show which hooked Avery on homeschooling, a study done by the Smithsonian Institute was quoted.
-The Institute had conducted research into the lives of “famous and successful geniuses” to see if there were any correlating factors in their upbringing.
+On that initial radio show which hooked Avery on homeschooling, Dr. Moore talked about a study done by the Smithsonian Institute (published in 1960 in the journal Horizon)* in which the lives of “famous and successful geniuses” were compared to see if there were any correlating factors in their upbringing.
 The investigators came up with three things.
-Here are the common elements:
+Here are the three most common elements:

 - They were given a maximum amount of free time to spend exploring, and very few places or things in the house were off limits (from banging on the piano to hammers and nails).